baseball_pic (1)

 When athletes suffer a blow directly to the shoulder, or when someone suffers trauma to the shoulder area either from a fall or an accident, shoulder instability can result.
-Instability can be a frustrating condition afflicting the patient until the condition is properly diagnosed and treated.
-Patients with shoulder instability will often complain about an uncomfortable sensation that their shoulder is about to "pop" or "slide" out of place.
+Instability can be a frustrating condition negatively affecting the patient until the condition is properly diagnosed and treated.
+Patients with shoulder instability will often complain about an uncomfortable sensation that their shoulder is about to “pop” or “slide” out of place.
 Sometimes it is more subtle however and pain may be the only manifestation of the condition.
 This condition usually affects the following distinct groups of patients:

 The symptoms associated with shoulder instability and shoulder dislocations include: